-In this week’s episode, Saren interviews her sister Saydi about the simple, kid-friendly Christ-centered Easter activities she has developed..
+In this week’s encore episode, Saren interviews her sister Saydi about the simple, kid-friendly Christ-centered Easter activities she does with her family each year.
 Gathering ideas from many sources, Saydi has created a plan for how families can celebrate Christ’s miracles, teachings, Atonement, death and resurrection in tangible and beautiful ways .

 Easter can be simple, cheap, and oh-so-meaningful.
 Here are Saren’s favorite ideas for easy, Christ-focused Easter traditions.

 Do you sometimes wonder whether you’re really making a difference?
 Do you see your dreams of doing big things fading away as you deal with little things needed by little people day in and day out?
 In this episode, Saren shares an “a-ah” moment that helped her to see that all those seemingly little things we do every day as parents add up to be really big and beautiful things in the end.

 Want a good balance of structure and fun this summer?
 This post is for you!

 Join Saren and April Perry (Director of Power of Moms) for a 20-minute conversation where they share simple tried-and-true ideas for making one-on-one time with each child into a regular and meaningful part of the family routine.

 As our kids grow up, parenting can become more complicated – and more lonely.
 Where should we let go?
 Where should we hold on?
 How should we hold on?
 And who can we talk to about the challenging and sometimes heart-wrenching issues we’re facing?In this week’s epsisode, Saren and two of her dear friends, Tiffany Sowby and Allyson Reynolds, talk openly and honestly about the challenges involved in parenting teenagers and adult children.